pbdanny/jekyll-now/_posts/2020-05-31-PySpark_for_Data_Analytics.md

 Anyway, PySpark have very useful SparkSQL, which could do advance analytic like :-

-- Stats aggreation
+- Stats aggregation
 - Windows
 - Pivots
-- Data Cube aggregration
+- Data Cube aggregation
 ect.

 Sadly, the Spark SQL API was written in concise manner.
 This post intent to extend the SparkSQL API based on real analytic applications.